dotnet/docs/docs/core/testing/selective-unit-tests.md

 With the `dotnet test` command in .NET Core, you can use a filter expression to run selective tests.
 This article demonstrates how to filter which test are run.
 The following examples use `dotnet test`.
 If you're using `vstest.console.exe`, replace `--filter` with `--testcasefilter:`.

 > [!NOTE]
-> Using filters that include exclamation mark (!) on `*nix` requires escaping since `!` is reserverd.
+> Using filters that include exclamation mark (!) on `*nix` requires escaping since `!` is reserved.
 For example, this filter
 > skips all tests if name space contains IntegrationTests `dotnet test --filter FullyQualifiedName\!~IntegrationTests`.
-> Note the backslash that preceds the exclamation mark
+> Note the backslash that precedes the exclamation mark.

 ## MSTest